Karthi1908/NAX/README.md

 1. NAX will continue to innovate the new DEFI products and has plans to introduce Futures and Options on crypto prices and NFT floor prices.
 2. NAX will also work to towards enabling private markets.
+3. NAX will also introduce support for stable coins settlement.

 ## Current Status of the project: